Application and Admission

 Resident aliens must provide a copy of their alien registration cards to the Graduate Studies Office.

-Although many graduate programs send departmental letters of acceptance to applicants, no student is officially accepted into the School of Graduate Studies until he or she receives a letter of acceptance and a signed planned program of study from the Dean of Graduate Studies or the Director of Graduate Admissions.
+Although many graduate programs send departmental letters of acceptance to applicants, no student is officially accepted into the Office of Graduate Admissions until he or she receives a letter of acceptance from the Director of Graduate Admissions.

-Admission requirements for any particular graduate degree program may exceed the minimum admission standards of the School of Graduate Studies.
+Admission requirements for any particular graduate degree program may exceed the minimum admission standards of the Office of Graduate Admissions.
 Requirements for admission to each program are listed in the program section of this catalog.
 Applicants may apply to only one specific program at a time.

-Students who are admitted to the School of Graduate Studies and who do not register for courses within one year of acceptance are automatically withdrawn and will need to reapply.
+Students who are admitted to the Office of Graduate Admissions and who do not register for courses for the term for which they are admitted, are automatically withdrawn and will need to reapply.

 Students who seek financial aid must be considered matriculated by the end of the first week of classes in the semester for which they are applying to qualify for financial aid.

-Connecticut State Statutes also require that all students living in campus housing are required to be vaccinated against meningitis.
-Effective January 1, 2015, newly enrolled students are required to show proof of having received a dose of meningococcal conjugate vaccine within the past 5 years prior to enrollment.
+Connecticut State Statutes also require that all students living in campus housing are required to be vaccinated against meningitis within the past five years prior to enrollment.

 ADMISSION OF INTERNATIONAL STUDENTS

-International students are subject to all requirements for admission to the School of Graduate Studies and all program requirements.
-In addition, to be considered for admis-sion, each international applicant must submit a completed "Application for Admission to Graduate Study" form and meet the following requirements:
+International students are subject to all requirements for admission to the Office of Graduate Admissions and all program requirements.
+In addition, to be considered for admission, each international applicant must submit a completed "Application for Admission to Graduate Study" form and meet the following requirements:

 Present certified copies and certified English translations of all academic achievements in each college or university attended.
 A diploma is not sufficient.
 The complete record of courses and marks earned and/or record of subjects and examination results must be received.
 Documents presented by applicants must detail the award of either a bachelor 's degree or equivalent or a graduate degree.